EthanSansom/surveysimulator/README.md

     # Declare the variables to simulate, specifying their name and type
     declare_raw_variables(
+      # `edu_years` is a whole number 0, 1, ..., 30, where the upper
+      # bound of 30 is a limit set by the electronic survey.
         edu_yrs = count(min = 0, max = 30),
         employed = binary(missing_perc = 0.1),
         work_hrs = range(min = 0, max = 60),